 The universal appeal of petanque is not only geographical, but is reflected in the number of countries that have won medals in various world championships.
 This increases from year to year, demonstrating the continued development of petanque in many countries and shows a qualitative increase in the level of national teams.
 At this point 67 countries have won medals in at least one world championship.

-Petanque New Zealand hosts six hotly contested National Championships each year.
-The National Triples; Doubles; Singles; Women's Triples; Senior Doubles; and Club Championships.
+Petanque New Zealand hosts seven hotly contested National Championships each year.
+The National Triples; Doubles; Singles; Mixed Doubles; Women's Triples; Senior Doubles; and Club Championships.
 We also select at least four National teams a year, two senior teams and two open teams to contest the annual TransTasman Challenge, as well as other teams to participate in Oceania, Asian, Pan Pacific and World Championships.